google-marketing-solutions/Tightlock/README.md

 1. Sign-in using a Gmail / Google Workspaces account
 2. If you don't have a workspace yet, create a new one, choosing a name and providing the **connection code** that was generated during the deployment process.
 3. Once you have a workspace selected, all connections created in this workspace context will be using the backend instance tied to the connection code that was provided.

+### Creating connections

+Connections are the core concept of Tightlock.
+A connection is defined by a source of data, a destination (tipically, a Google API) and a schedule (or None).

+You can create new connections directly in the 1PD Scheduler tool.
+Visit our Wiki for a detailed specification of [Sources](https://github.com/google-marketing-solutions/Tightlock/wiki/2.-Source-Specification) and [Destinations](https://github.com/google-marketing-solutions/Tightlock/wiki/1.-Destination-Specification)